pitt-healthsciences/covid_polarization/README.md

 This page contains data and materials for *The political polarization of COVID-19 treatments among physicians and laypeople in the United States*.
 The data files are unaltered exports of the survey instruments that we administered to our participants.
+The dataset is described below.

 ## Codebook and data description